dave2k77/comp_math/README.md

 # comp_math
-Mathematics lessons taught using python programming and data science applications.
+# MATHEMATICS LESSONS TAUGHT USING PYTHON PROGRAMMING AND COMPUTATIONAL THINKING.
+**Introduction**

+The notebooks and python scripts here follow from the A-Level Mathematics lessons that I have taught using Jupyter Notebook and Python programming.
+This is a growing library so will be updated frequently with additional lessons.

+**Lesson Titles**

+1.